 - If 16-39, be eligible in phases 1a, 1b, 2a (learn more here) – bring evidence of eligibility if not a patient of GSH already – or sign page 1 of the eligibility declaration form and bring it with you (please download the eligibility declaration form here)

 - Have a valid medicare card (if you do not have a medicare card, please read this)

-- If aged 40-59 or under (this applies now to all phases) – you must bring photo ID
+- If aged 40-59 or under (this applies now to all phases) – you must bring a photo ID

-If over 60 you can receive the Pfizer vaccine only if you are an aged care worker OR have already received your first dose of Pfizer OR have developed anaphylaxis or TTS (clots) associated with a first dose of AstraZeneca
+- If over 60 you can receive the Pfizer vaccine only if you are an aged care worker OR have already received your first dose of Pfizer OR have developed anaphylaxis or TTS (clots) associated with the first dose of AstraZeneca

 Booking and getting the vaccine

 When booking the vaccine through HotDoc – please click on book appointment instead of clicking on “Covid-19 Vaccine Clinic” so you can choose the appropriate vaccine first.